 I threw my head back and groaned at the sky, “This can’t be happening.”

 “That’s what I said when a bird pecked out a cat’s eyes, all for my leftover sandwich crust.”

 I knew my days as a renter at the Melody Condominiums were numbered and rapidly diminishing.
-Out of twenty corporations, no one could see the value in me as an employee.
+Out of fifteen corporations, no one could see the value in me as an employee.
 I nearly began to wonder if Mr. Whelms could be right about being replaceable.

-I rolled over, crushing the bag of Cheetos under my weight and screamed into a beige sofa pillow.
+I rolled over, crushing the bag of Cheetos under my weight, and screamed into a beige sofa pillow.
 Not paying any attention to the orange dust stain it would leave behind.
 I contemplated life and my lack of a college degree to hang over the fridge.
 I earned stained furniture, greasy hair, and no income.